LupusAterum/dpwu-2016/README.md

 * Application will be readable, neat and useful.

 ### Licensing
-(c) Karol Mazurek 2016

-Licensed under CC-BY-NC-SA
+Licensed under GNU GPL v3

-(Not for commercial use)
+Created by Karol Mazurek